Is this article helpful?

 3. Send real-time data to a Google Sheet or an external data warehouse using Workflows.

-Use this method when you want to analyze trends and track agents’ performance in the platform.
+Use this method to analyze trends and track agents’ performance in the platform.

 Method Objectives